ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/PRESENTATION.md

 For a more legal example, Amazon modified its Super Bowl commercial for Alexa to have a code hidden in the advertisement to tell Alexa to not trigger when called on by the ad.

+## What Files Store Audio?

+Files that are:
+  - Under file types: WAV, mp3, aiff, ogg, webm, m4a, flac, etc.
+  - Usually at least 1KB, but under 10 MB
+tend to contain audio.